FrostSource/HLACaptionReplacer/README.md

 `HLACaptionCompiler.exe` will run a little differently depending on the context:

-1. If executed from an addon folder it will search for captions source files and automatically compile any into the related "game" folder for that addon.
+1. If executed from an addon folder it will search for caption source files and automatically compile any into the related `game\` folder for that addon.

 2. If executed outside of an addon folder it will present you with a menu to choose from any addons it finds in your Half-Life: Alyx installation path.

-3. If a valid caption source file (or files) is dragged onto the exe, the file(s) will be compiled and the output directory will be the same as the file(s).
+3. If a valid caption source file (or files) is dragged onto the exe, the file(s) will be compiled separately and the output directory will be the same as the file(s).

 When compiling, the source files will be examined for any errors it can catch including duplicate tokens.
 It has simple error reporting to tell you the line number and position it thinks the error occured in the source file to help narrow it down.